Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 A 10-inch barrel on an AR pistol or a short-barreled rifle is perfect for the .300 BLK.
 The uppers all feature different-length handguards that accommodate the mounted flash suppressor.

 Aero makes gear that works, and these uppers are perfect for your next .300 BLK build or to convert your 5.56 rifle.
-We also love their 5.56 uppers – check out the review.
+Be sure to check out our review of their 5.56 uppers.

 Prices accurate at time of writing